 What will worship be like if you come onsite to Calvary?
 We want you to know what you can expect when you worship in person at Calvary Baptist Church.
 If you have ANY questions at all, please call the church office at 515-961-5410.

 Our Sunday morning service onsite is much like the online version.
 The key difference is that we are following the Iowa Department of Health’s recommendations to mitigate the risk of accidental exposure to COVID-19.
 Our approach to COVID-19 is based upon a desire to minister to the needs of all who attend.
 Instead of fear, you will hear words of grace, care, and responsibility.
 Because we believe in personal freedom AND personal responsibility, we won’t REQUIRE attendees to do certain things.
-However, because we believe in both freedom and responsibility, WE WILL be doing the following things and encourage ALL attendees to respect the different needs of those who attend regarding things like social distancing, mask-wearing, and grace for all our different perspectives.
+However, because we believe in both freedom and responsibility, WE WILL be doing the following things and encourage ALL attendees to respect the different needs of those who attend regarding things like social distancing, mask-wearing, and grace for our differing perspectives on them.

 What Can You Expect When You Attend Calvary Baptist Church?

 First – You will notice a designated greeter who will open our main doors for you.
 You won’t have to touch the doors to get in our building.

 Second – Bulletins will be in the pews and not passed out.
 You don’t need the bulletin in order to fully participate in the service.
 It is provided for your convenience.
 Let Pastor John know if you want to print your own here.

 Third – We will not pass the offering plates.
 If you are led to give, there is a container at the back of the church you can use.

 Fourth – You don’t see this, but we disinfect the facilities before use. (bathrooms, sanctuary, etc)

 Fifth – You will notice that we are only using every other pew to encourage social distancing in our behavior and our facility.